Is My Child Competitive for College?

 There is no simple answer.

 Want a real answer instead of a guess?
-See how Counselor on Demand works.
+Get Counselor Access — $49/month.

 Why This Question Is Hard